challenai/pattaya/docs/en/split.md

----
-title: Split
+# Split

-description: Split the background to Segements, Grids
+Split the background to Segements, Grids
----
-import Graph from "@/graph";
-import { segementGraph, gridGraph, background } from "./split";

 ## Segement